The Office of Acting Chair Victoria A. Lipnic is currently seeking interns for Summer and Fall 2018.

 For more about Acting Chair Lipnic, see https://www.eeoc.gov/eeoc/lipnic.cfm.

-OCH is currently looking for 1L, 2L, 3L or LLM law student interns, with strong legal research, analysis and writing skills and have a demonstrated interest in civil rights issues, labor and employment law, or public interest law.
+OCH is currently looking for 2L, 3L or LLM law student interns, with strong legal research and writing skills, and a demonstrated interest in civil rights issues, employment law, or public interest law.
 Interns will be supervised by an attorney and will have opportunities to produce a legal writing work-product.

 Questions?
 E-mail OCHIntern@eeoc.gov.